brianhsu/Live2DForScala/README.md

 Feature
 --------------------

 The core library support much the same functionality you will find in the official Cubism SDK for Native and the sample application of it.
+Currenlty it is basically aligned with Cubism Native SDK 4-r.5-beta.4.

 The following list shows features that this project currently supports or plan to be implemented.